MathAdventurer/EVSense/README.md

 # EVSense

-The repository of EVSense: a Robust and Scalable Approach to Non-Intrusive EV Charging Detection.
+The repository of EVSense: a robust and scalable approach to non-intrusive EV charging detection.

 > Authors: Xudong Wang, Guoming Tang